Makcimka132/Low-Level-WindowWork/README.md

 Greetings!
 LLWW - A library for the C programming language that allows you to work with the higher-level WinAPI.

-LLWW provides windowing, messaging and more.
+LLWW provides create and use window, messageboxes, and more.
 To use it, you can download its files and include the "llww.h" file.